Home Site Map Measurement

 3. If two lines have no point in common, they are skew, and have nothing in common

-However, Projective Geometry has no axiomatic means of “knowing” whether or not lines are parallel, since that is a matter of measurement, of size, of units and of quantity.
+However, Projective Geometry has no axiomatic means of “knowing” whether or not lines are in actual fact parallel, since that is a matter of measurement, of size, of units and of quantity.
 None of these is ‘sponsored’ by the axioms.
 The whereabouts of the meeting point of parallels (said to be the ‘infinite’) is likewise a quantitative issue of measurement.

 Projective Geometry does not know what parallelity and infinity are.